smbanaie/rust-magic-patterns/visual-journey-through-async-rust/Readme.md

 All visualization code is available [here](./src/main.rs)

 To visualize the passing of time, we'll plot out some shape.
 A simple [sine wave](https://en.wikipedia.org/wiki/Sine_and_cosine) will do nicely.
 First, we create a future that asynchronously computes `N` values of the sine function.
 In each iteration, we compute a value and `yield_now().await` to yield execution to other futures.
-We send these computed values to a channel and later use [matplotlib](https://matplotlib.org/) and [pyo3](https://github.com/PyO3/pyo3) to graphically display the results.
+We save these computed values and later use [matplotlib](https://matplotlib.org/) and [pyo3](https://github.com/PyO3/pyo3) to graphically display the results.

 ```rust
 /// Each calculated sine value is a sample we keep track of